Why subscribe?

 Who reads The Broadway DNA Blog?

 My readers skew toward the field I write about and service: theatrical writers, creators, licensors, presenters, and especially producers.
-Readers include critics, actors, theatre makers and theatre lovers alike from 20+ countries— not including the US/UK/AUS— including South Korea, Japan, China, Turkey, Germany, Denmark, and Brazil.
+Readers include critics, actors, theatre makers and theatre lovers alike from 20+ countries— in addition to the US/UK/AUS— including South Korea, Japan, China, Georgia, Germany, Denmark, and Poland.

 What You’ll Get